bo-10000/MoDL_PyTorch/README.md

 ## Dataset

-The brain dataset used in the original paper is publically available.
+The multi-coil brain dataset used in the original paper is publically available.
 You can download the dataset from the following link and locate in under the `data` directory.

 **Download Link** : https://drive.google.com/file/d/1qp-l9kJbRfQU1W5wCjOQZi7I3T6jwA37/view?usp=sharing